danilolmc/clean-arch-api/README.md

 ## Running the project

-First of all, clone this repository and go to the project's directory.
+First of all, make sure you have hit installed, clone this repository and go to the project's directory.

 After, running the app it's quite simple, just follow the steps below: